cirobrignolo/TicTacToe/README.md

 ## Tests

 There are test for models, serializers and views.
-To run the test use the command
+To run the test use the command:
     ```bash
-    python manage.py teat
+    python manage.py runserver
     ```

 ## Feedback